SFStefenon/Digital_ED/YOLO/README.md

 dataset/valid/labels
 ```

-The second way is using a different path for training and validation (works specially for YOLOv6).
+The second way is using a different path for training and validation (which works especially for YOLOv6).
 ```
 dataset/images/train
 dataset/images/val